 Gonococcal Arthritis - may present with fever, rigors, skin lesions (macular rash, pustules, or blisters), tenosynovitis, and polyarthritis.
 The sexual history needs to be explored but the possibility of sexual abuse should be considered.
 The knee is most commonly affected, but any joint may be involved.
 If suspected, Gram stain, and cultures of synovial fluid, blood cultures are done but can be falsely negative.
 Coexistent sexually acquired infections need to be considered.

 Acute Rheumatic Fever - ARF is an auto-immune reaction which follows Group A streptococcus infection with multisystem involvement of heart, joints, brain and skin.
-Arthritis tends to occur early and is often migratory (sometimes called 'flitting' as it moves from joint to joint), tends to affect large joints (often legs first).
+Arthritis tends to occur early and is often migratory (sometimes called 'migratory' or 'fleeting' as it moves from joint to joint), tends to affect large joints (often legs first).
 Rheumatic heart disease is a serious complication with high morbidity and mortality.
 Treatment of ARF is with prolonged antibiotics and management of organ involvement such as heart failure from carditis or valvular disease.
 Neurological complications include chorea (erratic limb movements from extrapyramidal involvement).